email linkedin

 Purpose, Objectives, and Key Question

-Our objective is to review ongoing related projects in the member countries in combination with a general literature review to evaluate which engine wear problems can be foreseen with the future use of alternative fuels.
+The Task evaluated excess wear in internal combustion engines caused by the use of alternative fuels.
+The objectives were to review ongoing related projects in the member countries and conduct a general literature review to evaluate which engine wear problem that can be foreseen with future application of alternative fuels.

 • What can be done to solve these problems?